michiya/azure-storage-logging/README.rst

     The *protocol* specifies the protocol to transfer data between Azure Storage and your application, ``http`` and ``https`` are supported.

+    The *zip_compression* specifies the necessity for compressing every outdated log file in zip format before putting it in the container.

     The only two formatters ``%(hostname)s`` and ``%(process)d`` are acceptable as a part of the *filename* or the *container*.
 You can save